Bacon-Wrapped Jalapeño Poppers

 Football season is here, my friends.
 My favorite thing about any game day is the food!
 While I’m not too knowledgable about the guys running across my TV screen, I’m always up for making delicious food for everyone to enjoy.
 Some of our favorite game day recipes are my dad’s award-winning chili, easy pulled pork sliders and these Bacon-Wrapped Jalapeño Poppers!

 We’re pretty much obsessed with this stuffed jalapeño peppers recipe!
 They are unbelievably tasty and everyone is sure to enjoy them.
 I mean… the first two words of the title are bacon-wrapped.
-Hello lover.
+Yes, please!

-I love that this recipe is so simple to make with just 5 ingredients, plus spices, and turns out SO super tasty!
+I love that this jalapeño poppers recipe is so simple to make with just 5 ingredients, plus spices, and turns out SO super tasty!
 Here’s what you’ll be needing:

 - Jalapeño peppers.
 The base of this recipe are peppers.
 Be sure to buy jalapeños that are about 3-4 inches long, you don’t want them to be too small or they’ll be hard to stuff.